- The reason why we wrote a script to compile MacPorts

 IV) Use MacPorts

 MacPorts is a command-line utility.
-Check out the official MacPorts Manual for all available commands.
-Before you attempt to install any software with MacPorts, you have to update the MacPorts port tree:
+Check the official MacPorts Manual for all available commands.

 sudo port -v selfupdate

-Now you can install additional software via MacPorts.
-For example this command will install ffmpeg:
+Now you can install additional software.
+For example, to install ffmpeg:

 sudo port install ffmpeg